- First class of Scholars took up their awards in 2001

 - leadership potential

 - a commitment to improving the lives of others

 - a good fit between the applicant's qualifications and aspirations and the postgraduate programme at Cambridge for which they are applying

-While at Cambridge, Scholars pursue full range of subjects available at the University and are spread through its departments and Colleges.
+While at Cambridge, Scholars pursue the full range of subjects available at the University and are spread across its departments and Colleges.